BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_03_generic_ports.md

 We can now connect input/output ports as usual, pointing to the same entry of the Blackboard.

-The tree in the next example is a Sequence of 4 actions
+The tree in the next example is a Sequence of 4 actions:

 - Store a value of `Position2D` in the entry __GoalPosition__, using the action `CalculateGoal`.